bergel/NEAT/README.md

 # Neuroevolution and NEAT

-[Neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution) is a fantastica area that belongs to artificial intelligence.
-Neuroevoltion is about _evolving_ neural networks to solve a particular problem.
+[Neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution) is a fantastic area that belongs to artificial intelligence.
+Neuroevolution is about _evolving_ neural networks to solve a particular problem.
 Neuroevolution differs from classical deep learning in the way a satisfactory model is obtained.
 Classical learning techniques for Deep Learning (e.g., backpropagation) are about _learning_, while Neuroevolution is about _evolving_ a model.

 NEAT is maybe the most popular neuroevolution algorithm.
 A description of NEAT may be found in the paper [Evolving Neural Networks through Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).